rokki-cloud/gm_sync_http/README.md

 local postdata = {key1 = "value1", key2 = "value2"} or "key1=value1&key2=value2" -- TABLE OR STRING OR NIL
 local headers = {Authorization = "Bearer"} -- TABLE OR NIL local options = {  -- TABLE OR NIL
-  "timeout" = 10000 -- 10s
+  timeout = 10000 -- 10s
-  "maxSize" = 1024 -- 1024 bytes or 1 KB
+  maxSize = 1024 -- 1024 bytes or 1 KB
-  "redirect" = 6 -- Maximum number of redirects.
+  redirect = 6 -- Maximum number of redirects.
 Set it to 0 if you don't want automatic redirects.
   -- All options must be numbers
 }
 local status, code, headers, body = shttp:Post(uri, postdata, headers, options)